GenetH/devops-sre-assignment/task1-monitoring/README.md

 ### **Instrumented Services (Collection Layer)**

-These are application or system components that expose metrics via a `/metrics` endpoint.
+These are application or system parts that expose metrics at a `/metrics` endpoint.
 Examples include:

 * Application services (Node.js, Go, Python, Java with Prometheus libraries)
 * Node Exporter (system metrics)
 * cAdvisor (container metrics)

-Prometheus uses the **pull model** to scrape metrics from these endpoints.
+Prometheus uses the **pull model** to scrape these metrics.

 ---

 ### **Prometheus (Scraping, Storage, Evaluation)**

-Prometheus performs three core functions:
+Prometheus carries out three main tasks:

 1. **Scraping**

-   * Pulls metrics from instrumented services at configured intervals.
+   * It pulls metrics from instrumented services at set intervals.

 2. **Storage (TSDB)**

-   * Stores all collected metrics in its Time Series Database (TSDB).
+   * It saves all collected metrics in its Time Series Database (TSDB).

 3. **Evaluation**

-   * Evaluates alert rules and recording rules defined in the configs.
+   * It checks alert rules and recording rules defined in the configurations.

-Your Prometheus configuration file is located at:
+Your Prometheus configuration file is available at:

 ```
 configs/prometheus.yml
 ```

-Alert rules are defined in:
+Alert rules are specified in:

 ```
 configs/alertrules.yml